UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 UConn vs. Gonzaga Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Saturday's game at T-Mobile Arena has the Gonzaga Bulldogs (31-5) taking on the UConn Huskies (28-8) at 8:49 PM ET (on March 25).
-Our computer prediction projects a close 77-75 win for Gonzaga, so expect a competitive matchup.
+Saturday's game between the Gonzaga Bulldogs (31-5) and UConn Huskies (28-8) squaring off at T-Mobile Arena has a projected final score of 77-75 (according to our computer prediction) in favor of Gonzaga, so it should be a tight matchup.
+The game will tip off at 8:49 PM ET on March 25.

-According to our computer prediction, Gonzaga should cover the point spread, which currently sits at 2.5.
-The two sides are projected to come in below the 153.5 total.
+Based on our computer prediction, Gonzaga is projected to cover the point spread (2.5) against UConn.
+The two sides are projected to fall short of the 153.5 over/under.

 UConn vs. Gonzaga Game Info & Odds